Mika Zibanejad: Music career

 Zibanejad is also a DJ and music producer.
-He has released 5 songs: "Forever" in 2017, "Can't Go Back Home" the following year, in 2018, "Moves," featuring Hot Shade and Mike Perry in 2019, followed by "Nobody," featuring Hot Shade, the same year, and "By My Side" in 2020, which features Hot Shade and Melina Borglowe.
+He has released five songs: "Forever" in 2017, "Can't Go Back Home" the following year, in 2018, "Moves," featuring Hot Shade and Mike Perry in 2019, followed by "Nobody," featuring Hot Shade, the same year, and "By My Side" in 2020, which featured Hot Shade and Melina Borglowe.
+In 2019, Zibanejad performed at the Summerburst Festival in Gothenburg, Sweden, his first music festival.

+Zibanejad was one of the musical artists who performed at Lollapalooza Stockholm in 2023.
+He DJ'd a set, along with fire and pyrotechnics, on the second day (Friday night) of the three-day music festival in Sweden.
+He joined big-name artists Travis Scott, Lizzo and Mumford & Sons in the lineup.